MQuy/MQuy.github.io/ebooks/the-pragmatic-programmer.md

 Admit when you don't know and find an answer via guru, internet, sending email, ....

 Plan ahead what you will read and learn, also analyzing what you read and hear.
 Answers may or may not be applicable to you despite they are answered by popular people, top searching, ...

+### Communicate
+Write an outline, jot down the ideas you want to communicate and plan a couple of strategies when aruging about them.
+To make it affectly you have to
++ Know your audience.
++ Choose the right moment ("is this a good time to talk about ...?").
++ Make it look good.
++ Involve your audience, it is better to get their feedback during your process.
++ If you want them to listen, you have to listen to them firstly (encourage people to talk by asking questions).